 All Towanreef kittens are of outstanding quality, type and temperament and leave us with a complementary kitten pack and information sheet.

 Our kittens leave us for their new homes at between 13 and 14 weeks having received vaccinations against Flu and Enteritis.
 They will have had a course of worm treatment.
 They will be litter trained and socialised.
-They will also be registered with TICA and you will receive a full pedigree when you take home your kitten.
+They will also be registered with TICA when you take home your kitten.
 All our kittens are socialised with our family and friends.
 We do not allow our kittens to leave early or without vaccinations.
 All pet kittens will be neutered before leaving here.

 If you have a question, it may be answered below.
 If not, please contact us.

 Q/ What prices are Bengal kittens?

 A/ My price is for a cashmere boy or girl pet, price is 1800 for a kitten.

 These are pet prices.
 If interested in a breeder cat, please enquire.

 Q/ There is some wording on the kittens pages I dont understand

 A/ Available means this kitten is available to reserve.